strawdynamics/drift/.github/pull_request_template.md

 ## Description

-_To help the project's maintainers and community to quickly understand the nature of your pull requeset, please create a description that incorporates the following elements:_
+_To help the project's maintainers and community to quickly understand the nature of your pull request, please create a description that incorporates the following elements:_

 - [] what is accomplished by the PR
 - [] if there is something potentially controversial in your pr, please take a moment to tell us about your choices